Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 They have a syntax very similar to function declarations, with the following key differences:

 - Anonymous functions do not have a name;
-- Anonymous functions may not have type parameters;
+- Anonymous functions cannot have type parameters;
-- Anonymous functions may not have default parameters;
+- Anonymous functions cannot have default parameters;
-- Anonymous functions may have variable argument parameters, but they are automatically decayed to non-variable argument parameters of the corresponding array type (TODO(how does this really work?)).
+- Anonymous functions may have variable argument parameters, but they are automatically decayed to non-variable argument parameters of the corresponding [array type][Array types] (TODO(how does this really work?));
+- Anonymous functions may omit formal parameter types, if they can be [inferred][Type inference] from the context.

-Anonymous function declaration may declare an anonymous extension function.
+Anonymous function declaration can declare an anonymous extension function by following the [extension function declaration][Extension function declaration] convention.

 > Note: as anonymous functions may not have type parameters, you cannot declare an anonymous extension function on a parameterized receiver type.